 Treatment of liver diseases

 Beaumont, Royal Oak, has been named a Blue Distinction Center for liver cancer by the Blue Cross and Blue Shield Association.
 Blue Centers are selected in collaboration with the National Comprehensive Cancer Network (NCCN), leading clinicians and professional organizations.
-Beaumont's clinical trials are so well respected that the National Cancer Institute (NCI) has designated the hospital as a Community Oncology Research Program.
-These honors demonstrate our dedication to providing effective and timely diagnosis, pioneering treatments, and compassionate care to our patients with liver cancer and their families.
+These honors and Beaumont's well respected clinical trials demonstrate our dedication to providing effective and timely diagnosis, pioneering treatments, and compassionate care to our patients with liver cancer and their families.